harshnative/JARVIS/README.md

 # JARVIS
-A cool simple personal assistant that can do many things to make your life easier a little bit
+A cool simple personal assistant that can do many things to make your life easier a little bit built in house using python

 ## Discription -